 practicalli.services.survey-report namespaces that are found in the

-clojure -M:test-runner-cognitect -d test -d src -n practicalli.data.survey -n practicalli.services.survey-report
+clojure -M:test/cognitect -d test -d src -n practicalli.data.survey -n practicalli.services.survey-report

 Clojure Unit Test - categories example integration and develop tests

-e exclusion flag to run all tests except those in specific categories
+--exclude flag runs all tests except those in the given category

 Exclusions take priority over inclusions if both flags are included.